elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 {% include mix-otp-preface.html %}

-**TODO**: Please state what is the use of reading this page, what we're going to learn, how we're going to use it, what problem it solves.

 So far our application has a registry that may monitor dozens, if not hundreds, of buckets.
 While we think our implementation so far is quite good, no software is bug-free, and failures are definitely going to happen.

 When things fail, your first reaction may be: "let's rescue those errors".
-But in Elixir we avoid the defensive programming habit of rescuing exceptions.
+But in Elixir we avoid the defensive programming habit of rescuing errors.
 Instead, we say "let it crash".
-If there is a bug that leads our registry to crash, we have nothing to worry about because we are going to set up a supervisor that will start a fresh copy of the registry.
+If there is a bug that leads our registry to crash, we have nothing to worry about.
+We are going to learn how to use a special type of process, called Supervisor, which will start a fresh copy of the registry whenever there is a failure.

-In this chapter, we are going to learn about supervisors and also about applications.
-We are going to create not one, but two supervisors, and use them to supervise our processes.
+At the end of the chapter, we will also talk about Applications.
+As we will see, Mix has been packaging all of our code into an application, and we will learn how to customize it to control exactly what happens when our system starts.

 ## Our first supervisor